bitcoindevkit/bitcoindevkit.org/content/blog/2021/hidden_powers_of_bitcoin.md

 It's not possible to block them after the lock time has passed, atleast not in a single policy.

 Surely, after two months, the funds can be unlocked by the employee but before that, the company can revoke the funds.
-Let us compile this policy down to miniscript.
+Let us compile this policy down to a descriptor.

 ```bash
 # The Descriptor will be on the log, the E and C are placeholders